MADI-Project/MADI-Project/README.md

-# MADI PROJECT: Local Education with Emotion Recognition
-## A learning assistant device designed so that the student can ask questions with their voices and receive simple explanations in real time.
-Among its main features are:
-* It works without an internet connection.
-* It only listens when a physical button is pressed.
-* It recognizes when a student is speaking normally or with signs of frustration, adapting its tone to explain more patiently.
-* It does not record personal data.
-* It does not store or transmit information outside the device.
-* The prototype was specifically designed to support teaching and learning processes with complete safety for students.

 # Emotion-Aware Local Educational Assistant
 TinyML (Edge Impulse) · Jetson Orin Nano Super · Gemma-2 LLM · Whisper STT · Piper TTS